noir-lang/noir/docs/docs/concepts/foundation/state_model.md

 ### Abstracting UTXO's from App's / Users

-The goal of Noir's contract syntax is abstract the UTXO model away from an app user / developer, contract developers are the only actor who should have to think about UTXO's.
+The goal of the Aztec.nr smart contract library is to abstract the UTXO model away from an app user / developer, contract developers are the only actor who should have to think about UTXO's.

 This is achieved with two main features:

 1. Users sign over transactions, not over specific UTXO's
-2. Noir contracts support developer defined `unconstrained` getter functions to help dApp's make sense of UTXO's. e.g `getBalance()`.
+2. Aztec.nr contracts support developer defined `unconstrained` getter functions to help dApp's make sense of UTXO's. e.g `getBalance()`.
 These functions can be called outside of a transaction context to read private state.

 ### The lifecycle of a note